How is Blink Charging Co.'s (NASDAQ: BLNK) stock expected to perform amid current market woes? - The Dwinnex

-The price of Blink Charging Co.
-(NASDAQ: BLNK) closed at $12.02 in the last session, up 2.91% from day before closing price of $11.68.
-In other words, the price has increased by $+0.34 from its previous closing price.
-On the day, 697756 shares were traded.
-BLNK stock price reached its highest trading level at $12.09 during the session, while it also had its lowest trading level at $11.50.
+After finishing at $13.82 in the prior trading day, Blink Charging Co.
+(NASDAQ: BLNK) closed at $13.25, down -4.12%.
+In other words, the price has decreased by -$0.57 from its previous closing price.
+On the day, 1763463 shares were traded.
+BLNK stock price reached its highest trading level at $14.47 during the session, while it also had its lowest trading level at $13.23.

 Sponsored